What are active ETFs?

 These investment decisions relate to the timing of particular trades in the market to changing sector or asset allocations.

-For example, the BetaShares Active Australian Hybrids Fund (managed fund) (ASX: HBRD) invests in a portfolio of hybrid securities actively managed by an investment manager.
+For example, Betashares Active Australian Hybrids Fund (managed fund) (ASX: HBRD) invests in a portfolio of hybrid securities actively managed by an investment manager.

 If the hybrids market is assessed to be overvalued or to present a heightened risk of capital loss, the fund’s manager can allocate more of the portfolio to lower risk securities such as cash or bonds.

-There are also actively managed emerging market funds available for investment, such as the BetaShares Legg Mason Emerging Markets Fund (managed fund) (ASX: EMMG) (an actively managed equity fund), which aims to outperform the MSCI Emerging Markets Index over rolling five-year periods by investing in a portfolio of carefully selected companies in fast-growing economies across the globe.
+There are also actively managed emerging market funds available for investment, such as Betashares Martin Currie Emerging Markets Fund (managed fund) (ASX: EMMG) (an actively managed equity fund), which aims to outperform the MSCI Emerging Markets Index over rolling five-year periods by investing in a portfolio of carefully selected companies in fast-growing economies across the globe.

 Can actively managed funds outperform the market?